SoftwareForScience/pulsar-python/docs/filterbank.md

 The same applies to time_range

 ## 2.3 Read filterbank file
-The attributes time_range and freq_range can be passed as parameters to select a specific portion of the filterbank file, and the stream parameter is a boolean for whether to read the data as a stream, for example:
+The attributes time_range and freq_range can be passed as parameters to select a specific portion of the filterbank file.
+To make the Filterbank object read the filterbank file at once, use the `read_filterbank` method.
 ```
 filterbank = Filterbank(<PATH TO FILTERBANK FILE>, freq_range, time_range, stream)

+filterbank.read_filterbank()
 ```

 ## 2.4 Select a range of data from the filterbank file